 We did not regain compliance with the rule by July 26, 2016 and received a letter from NASDAQ stating that unless we request an appeal, our Class A Common Stock will be scheduled for delisting at the opening of business on August 5, 2016.
 On August 3, 2016, we filed a request for a hearing to appeal the delisting.
-The hearing has been scheduled for September 8, 2016.
-There is no assurance that our appeal will be successful.
+The hearing occurred on September 8, 2016.